Deep-MI/LaPy/doc/changes/latest.rst

 API changes
 -----------

-- Classes: TriaMesh, TetMesh, and Solver are still available dirctly at top level and improted directly from lapy.
+- Classes: TriaMesh, TetMesh, and Solver are still available directly at top level and imported directly from lapy.
-- Mesh IO: mesh clases have been extended with IO class member functions and TriaIO and TetIO have been deprecated.
+- Mesh IO: mesh classes have been extended with IO class member functions and TriaIO and TetIO have been deprecated.
 Use read\_* and write\_* class members to load and write mehses, for example, TriaMesh.read_vtk() to import a VTK triangle mesh file.
 This simplifies IO greatly.
 - Module names have been changed to comply with PEP8 conventions (lower case and underscore).